 Growing flaxseed on a commercial level can be a complicated process, but planting flax from seed in your garden is easier than you may think.
 In fact, you’ve likely grown its wildflower cousins, blue flax and scarlet flax before, or know someone who has.

-Common flax, like its cousins, is a cool season plant, and seeds should be planted as soon as the ground can be worked in spring.
+Common flax, like its cousins, is a cool-season plant, and the seeds should be planted as soon as the ground can be worked in spring.
 A late frost won’t usually harm the plants once they emerge, as seedlings with at least two leaves can tolerate temperatures as low as 28 F. (-2 C.).

-Work the soil well and smooth it with a rake, then sprinkle the seeds evenly over the prepared soil at a rate of about 1 tablespoon of flaxseeds for every 10 square feet of planting space.
+Work the soil well and smooth it with a rake, then sprinkle the seeds evenly over the prepared soil at a rate of about 1 tablespoon (15 mL.) of flaxseeds for every 10 square feet (1 sq. m.) of planting space.
 Hint: Dusting the tiny seeds with flour before planting will make them easier to see.

-Water the seeds regularly to keep the soil even moist, but not drenched.
-Once the plants are established, supplemental irrigation is needed only during periods of warm, dry or windy weather.
+Water the seeds regularly to keep the soil evenly moist, but not drenched.
+Once the plants are established, supplemental irrigation is needed only during periods of warm, dry, or windy weather.
 A thin layer of mulch will help control weeds while moderating soil moisture and temperature.

 Usually, established flax plants will choke out weeds; however, regular weeding is critical when the plants are small.
 Work carefully, pulling by hand to avoid damaging the tiny flax roots.

-Flax plants don’t necessarily require fertilizer, but if your soil is poor, the plants will benefit from a diluted solution of water-soluble fertilizer every two weeks until seeds heads appear.
-At this point, withhold water so the seeds heads ripen and turn golden yellow.
+Flax plants don’t necessarily require fertilizer, but if your soil is poor, the plants will benefit from a diluted solution of water-soluble fertilizer every two weeks until seed heads appear.
+At this point, withhold water so the seed heads ripen and turn golden yellow.